ParkerBywater47/ParkerBywater47.github.io/software_manual/square_solve_in_place.md

 **Description/Purpose:** This routine solves a square linear system of equations using Gaussian elimination and back substitution without using extra storage space.
 As a consequence the value of the arguments passed can not be guaranteed to remain unchanged.
-Also, this routine performs the gaussian elimination naiively, that is, it assumes the matrix is not singular and doesn't attempt row swaps.
+Also, this routine performs the gaussian elimination naively, that is, it assumes the matrix is not singular and doesn't attempt row swaps.

 **Input:** A matrix, a vector, and a memory location to write the solution.
 The matrix should be an instance of [this](../src/Matrix.cpp) Matrix class